Deemaalamer/Dentist-Appointment-Booking-Bot/README.md

 3.
 Edit the file app.js and fill the fields: username, and <workspace_id> with the data collected in the last step.

+## Summary

+You completed the tutorial. **Congratulations!**

+In this tutorial, you completed these tasks:

+1. Created a Watson conversation service.
+2. Created a workspace
+3. Created intents and entities
+4. Built a dialog
+5. Trained and tested a cognitive chatbot

+This tutorial scratches the surface of many of the capabilities of IBM Watson Conversation.